 - Colors used: Wilton Icing Pouch- Pink, Brown icing gel, Leaf Green icing gel, Violet icing gel

-- To decorate the cookies: Always practice the piping technique on a paper towel before applying to the cookie.
+- Always practice the piping technique on a paper towel before applying to the cookie.
 It’s best to use a piping bag with a coupler attached so that you can change out the tips used for each element of the cookie.

 - Step 1: Use a Tip #47 with the flat side facing up.
 Pull from the top down to create the vertical lines.
 Allow to dry as you pipe the rest of the cookies.